lnx66/agents-for-openbb/README.md

 export OPENAI_API_KEY=<your-openai-api-key>
 ```

-Now, let's create a basic FastAPI app that uses the `OpenBBAgent` to chat with the user:
+Now, let's create a basic FastAPI app that uses the `OpenBBAgent` class to chat
+with the user:

 ```python
 from fastapi import FastAPI